chrishaase/mycore_projects/peshatpdf/readme.txt

 -- War deployment on standard Servlet-Container (Tomcat etc.)
 -- Access to a working directory on the Server for triggering pdflatex and storing of the docs -- filepath to working directory in web.xml
--- urlpath to mycore-rest api
+-- urlpath to mycore-rest api in web.xml
 -- An installed version of MikTex on the Server with an additional activated!
 Hebrew-Language-Set that can be downloaded from https://latex.org/forum/viewtopic.php?t=22173 You will find additional info on that webpage.